 Back in the 1950s, treats were mostly homemade using the traditional Halloween recipes common to most families, though some handed out store-bought Chiclets® gum and tiny chocolate bars.

 We enjoyed taffy apples, popcorn balls, chocolate fudge, and peanuts in the shell.
 And who could forget those yucky brown Halloween candies in their orange and black wrappers?
-They often got set aside and got eaten last.
+They were often set aside and got eaten last.

 © by Don Bell